you-wouldnt-reverse-engineer-a-rat/hero-re/README.md

 # hero-re
-Reverse engineering of the HERO3 sensor used by Logitech mice
+Reverse engineering of the HERO sensor used by Logitech mice